20 YEARS OF RECLAIM THE FRAME

 2025

-Over the next eight years, the film festival made great strides spotlighting the wealth of often unsung female creative talent from around the world, as it raised awareness of the issue of deep gender inequity in the film industry where women made up just 7% of directors and 12% of writers at the time.
+Showcasing films by emerging women from around the world, at BFI Southbank and across London, the film festival made great strides spotlighting the wealth of often unsung creative talent globally, as it raised awareness of the issue of deep gender inequity in the film industry where women made up just 7% of directors and 12% of writers at the time.

-For the penultimate edition in 2013, the festival celebrated Arab women filmmakers - the first female-led programme to focus on this region - including work by Haifaa Al Mansour (Wadjda), Annemarie Jacir (When I Saw You) and Leila Kilana’s debut (On The Edge).
+For the penultimate edition in 2013, the festival celebrated Arab women filmmakers - the first female-led programme to focus on this region - including work by Haifaa Al Mansour and Annemarie Jacir.

-In 2021 Melanie Iredale joined Reclaim The Frame as Director and put intersectionality, decentralisation and internationalism centre stage, and expanded our remit to include all marginalised genders.
+In 2021 Melanie Iredale joined as Director, bringing a focus on intersectionality, decentralisation, and internationalism, and expanding our remit to champion filmmakers of all marginalised genders.

 OUR IMPACT